Modelspace - Demo 06

 Paddle 1’s vertices in WorldSpace Coordinates

-Paddle 1's Verticies in World Space
+Paddle 1's Vertices in World Space

 Now that the transformation has happened, the vertices are all in world space.
 You could calculate their values in world space, but that will not give you any insight.
-The only numbers that matter for insight as that the entire graph paper of modelspace, which originally was the same as world space, has changed, bringing the verticies along with it.
+The only numbers that matter for insight as that the entire graph paper of modelspace, which originally was the same as world space, has changed, bringing the vertices along with it.

-Same goes for Paddle 2’s modelspace, relative to it’s translation, which are different values.
+Same goes for Paddle 2’s modelspace, relative to its translation, which are different values.

 Translating Paddle 2